Addiction in America

 Effective addiction treatment is hard to access and rarely covered by insurance.

-Only 1 in 10 people who need treatment ever receive it, and even fewer receive high-quality care that’s rooted in scientific evidence.
+Less than 5% of people who need treatment ever receive it, and even fewer receive high-quality care that’s rooted in scientific evidence.
 Medication is one of the most effective treatments we have for substance use disorder but it is unattainable for many.
 60% of residential treatment facilities don’t offer addiction medication and only 1% offer all three types of medications.

 One in four physicians received addiction training